 Absolutely avoiding synthetic fertilizers and pesticides.
 The traditional nursery trade is rife with chemicals.
 For the environment, wildlife, and for people, we will not use these.
 When our plants need a little help while growing in their limited containers we turn to Neptune's Harvest organic seaweed fertilizer.
 You can read more about this great business here.

 Reducing the plastic consumption that has been a hallmark of the nursery trade.
 We source our pots carefully, considering different criteria.
 Some of the criteria we look at:

 made from post-consumer materials

-You can find more information about our pots on plant pages (e.g. perennials, shrubs, etc).
+You can find more information about our pots here.
 We strive to avoid single-use plastics as much as possible.
 We will also gladly welcome back and reuse any of our pots when you are done with them.

 We source our seed only from reputable sources, and as locally as possible.
-On each plant's page, you can see that we list the plant's original seed origins.
-In addition, we occasionally buy plugs (essentially hardy seedlings) from a wholesale nursery.
+We occasionally buy plugs (essentially hardy seedlings) from a wholesale nursery.
 We pot these plugs up into large pots and grow them out so they will be ready for your projects quicker.
 The plug growers also do not use any neonicotinoids or pesticides.